-- 1. If Desc is undefined, then return false. - 2.
-If IsAccessorDescriptor(Desc) and IsDataDescriptor(Desc) are both false, then return true. - 3.
+- 1. If Desc is undefined, then return false. - If calling IsAccessorDescriptor(Desc) and IsDataDescriptor(Desc) both return false, then return true.
+2 - 3.
 Return false.

-8.10.4 FromPropertyDescriptor ( Desc )
+8.10.4 FromPropertyDescriptor (Desc)

 When the internal FromPropertyDescriptor function is called with property descriptor Desc the following steps are taken:, the following steps are taken: